FCB president Kurt Landauer compelled to resign

 Induction as honorary president

-In 2013 Landauer was named honorary president for his services to the record champions, and two years later the Kurt-Landauer-Platz on the esplanade in front of the Allianz Arena was inaugurated in his honor.
+In 2013 Landauer was named honorary president for his services to the record champions, and two years later the Kurt-Landauer-Platz on the esplanade in front of the Allianz Arena was inaugurated in his honour.
 Finally, in May 2019, a bronze statue of the former club president was unveiled at the training ground on Säbener Straße.

 The statue was ceremoniously handed over with the words "Kurt Landauer is back at the heart of Säbener Straße."